 Do fathers matter?
-At a time when there seem to be a war on dads, you may be excused to ask the question!
+At a time when there seem to be a war on dads, you may be excused to ask the question.

 The award-winning journalist and father of five Paul Raeburn, in 'Do Fathers Matter?
-What Science Is Telling Us About the Parent We've Overlooked', doesn’t offer an answer from a social perspective, as has often been done, but, tackles the subject mainly from a purely scientific one.
+What Science Is Telling Us About the Parent We've Overlooked', doesn’t offer an answer from a social perspective (as has often been done) but tackles the subject mainly from a purely scientific one.

-The bogus view in question is indeed one of the reasons why paternity leaves are barely two weeks in the UK -as if dads taking proper time off to help with childcare and bonding with their newborn wasn’t that important.
-It’s the bogus view behind why shared parenting is seldom implemented -fought against even by some feminists (yet complaining that women remain burdened by most of childcare...
-Go figure!).
+The bogus view in question is indeed one of the reasons why paternity leaves are barely two weeks in the UK, as if dads taking proper time off to help with childcare and bonding with their new-born wasn’t that important.
+It’s the bogus view behind why shared parenting is seldom implemented, fought against even by some feminists yet complaining that women remain burdened by most of childcare.
 It’s the bogus view, worryingly enough, that has crept even into family courts; where fathers have not only been discriminated against, even portrayed as domestic abusers should they fight for contact with their kids after a divorce, but where, also, some professionals have made no qualm about their disdain for fatherhood.
 Nathalie Page, for example, founder of the Survivor Family Network and reporting for #thecourtsaid, peddled such pseudo-science recently in one of her tweets:

 As the author shows, fathers too build strong bonds with their child, and it starts at the time of conception and all the way throughout pregnancy.
 It’s not about a few cases of couvade syndrome.
 It’s about showing how all expectant fathers experience a change in hormones, preparing them for childrearing as much as mothers.
-The bond, in fact, will carry on after birth, when, detailing what synchrony is, Paul Raeburn shows how interaction between fathers and their infants sculpt and shape the brains of both… and for the better!
+The bond, in fact, will carry on after birth, when, detailing what synchrony is, Paul Raeburn shows how interaction between fathers and their infants sculpt and shape the brains of both… for the better.

-Seen from such biological and neurological perspective, the positive impact of fathers which has been shown over and over and over again upon children’s social, emotional, and overall cognitive development starts to unravel and making sense.
-More to the point: it also reveals how, by dismissing dads as second-class parents and preventing such bond (again, the ridiculously short paternity leaves on offer, criticism of shared parenting, the vilification of dads fighting for contact with their children as domestic abusers etc.) we are dangerously severing our children from the importance of a father into their lives.
+Seen from such biological and neurological perspective, then, the positive impact of fathers which has been shown over and over and over again upon children’s social, emotional, and overall cognitive development starts to unravel and making sense.
+More to the point: it also reveals how, by dismissing dads as second-class parents and preventing such bond (again, the ridiculously short paternity leaves on offer, criticism of shared parenting, the vilification of safe and fit dads fighting for contact with their children as domestic abusers etc.) we are dangerously severing our children from the importance of a father into their lives.

 Mothers, of course, are important.
 But to magnify their role to the point of martyrdom while dismissing that of fathers, ‘the parent we’ve overlooked’, we have indeed caused considerable damages to countless children, damages that keep affecting society as a whole.

 This book, being about science, is not a political statement.
 Yet, it surely offers a perspective that can sustain one: if we care about our children, then we must change the way we view fatherhood.
-About, and if you care, then, please, don’t hesitate to go and support Families Need Fathers, a UK charity contributing to do just that (and to which we donate proceeds of our poetry anthology, ‘To Dads -with Love’).
+Meanwhile, here’s a clever, brilliant, and very engrossing read.